Get the latest on the Coronavirus outbreak for the military community on Military OneSource.

 In 2003, the American Red Cross, in partnership with the military aid societies, provided $5,387,846 in emergency financial aid to 6,457 service members, their families, retired military personnel and widows of retired military personnel.

 How to access Red Cross services:

-All family members who do not reside in the service member's household, regardless of where the service member is assigned at a local military installation or another geographical location should contact their local American Red Cross chapter for assistance.
+All family members who do not reside in the service member's household, regardless of whether the service member is assigned at a local military installation or another geographical location, should contact their local American Red Cross chapter for assistance.
 Chapters are listed in local telephone directories.